Free childcare places for 2-year-olds

 They may be eligible for a free part-time place in a high quality childcare setting (nursery or childminder) from the term following their 2nd birthday.

 Two year old early learning education offer.

-The Childcare Information Service or your Health Visiting Team, Social Worker or Children’s Centre can discuss with you the benefits of your child taking up a free part-time childcare place in either a nursery or with a childminder.
+The Childcare Information Service or your Health Visiting Team, Social Worker or local Children’s Centre can discuss with you the benefits of your child taking up a free part-time childcare place in either a nursery or with a childminder.